A LAND TRUST FOR THE

 Stay tuned for our emails and our Gatherings section which will have additional trips added soon for late April, and Early May.

-The Trust Closed on the Ancient Prairie Property This Past Week!
+The Trust Closed on the Ancient Prairie Property this Winter!

 The Trust was able to close on the 114-acre Ancient Prairie Property this past week on January 9th, 2026.
 Thanks to everyone who supported this effort!